keithbowes/link-toolbar/README.md

 ## TODO

+### 0.1

 - [ ] Translation framework.
 - [ ] Options page to indicate how the user wishes the toolbar to be displayed.
+- [ ] Provide it in the Firefox and Chrome web stores.

+### 0.2

 - [ ] Change the icon at runtime to indicate the status of whether alternate stylesheets and/or links are available for a page.
-- [ ] Populate the popup page with the information available as the link toolbar.
+- [ ] Populate the popup page with the information available in the link toolbar.
 - [ ] Allow users to disable to disable the link toolbar and just use the browser's toolbar icon if they find the link toolbar too intrusive (it shouldn't be on most pages, but pages that use explicit positioning can cause problems).

-- [ ] Provide it in the Firefox and Chrome web stores.
+### 0.3

+* Bug fixes and usability improvements.